opencog/opencog/opencog/nlp/aiml/README.md

 The current importer generates OpenPsi-comaptile rules, so that the openpsi rule engine can process these.

+## Status
+Stable.
+Intended for anyone who has hand-crafted AIML content that they want imported into the AtomSpace.

 ## Lightning reivew of AIML
 Some example sentences.